whywaita/rfid-poker/README.md

 ### Run the server

-Execute binary with environment variables.
+Run the server using the following environment variables

 ```bash
 # Set the path to the config file